- The Mississippi River makes its way from Minnesota to empty into the Gulf of Mexico out of Louisiana.

 Can you walk across the Mississippi?
 Is it deep enough for cargo ships?
 Let’s find out.

 How Deep Is The Mississippi River At The Start (Headwaters)?

 The headwaters of the Mississippi River begins in Lake Itasca in Minnesota, which is around 200 miles NE of the Twin Cities.
 At this point, the river begins as a small 20-30 foot wide river (your average living room is 16 x 20 feet).
 At the headwaters, the Mississippi River is only about 18 inches deep.

 Yes, at the headwaters you can walk across the Mississippi.
-With a depth of only 18 inches and width about the size of a living room you can easily pull your pant legs up and wade across (add that to your bucket list!).
+With a depth of only 18 inches and a width about the size of a living room, you can easily pull your pant legs up and wade across (add that to your bucket list!).

 The widest part of the Mississippi is at Lake Winnibigoshish in Minnesota where the river is 11 miles wide.
 It would take around 3 ½ hours to canoe across the river at this point.

 What Is The Average Depth Of The Mississippi?

 You may be surprised to discover that the Mississippi is only an average of 9-12 feet.

 Where Is The Deepest Part Of The Mississippi River?

 The deepest part of the Mississippi is near Algiers Point in New Orleans, Louisiana.
 Depending on rainfall levels and water flow from upstream, it is around 200 feet deep.
 While that’s very deep, it’s not close to being the deepest river in the world which is the Congo River in Africa.